-The COVID-19 pandemic has created global economic disruption and uncertainty.
-Despite the uncertainty as to the outcome and ultimate effects of the pandemic, the Plan has continued to follow its valuation governance process.
-This comprehensive process used extensive sources of available information in providing its best estimate of the impact that the COVID-19 pandemic has had on the valuation of its investments as of the date of these financial statements.
+Market turbulence dominated the economic landscape in 2022.
+Market uncertainty continued due to lingering pandemic related shutdowns, rising interest rates and record inflation, and continued geopolitical conflict.
+Despite the continued uncertainty as to the outcome and ultimate effects of these events, the Plan has continued to follow its valuation governance process.
+This comprehensive process used extensive sources of available information in providing its best estimate of the impact that these events have had on the valuation of its investments as of the date of these financial statements.
 However, these estimates are sensitive to key assumptions and drivers that are subject to material changes.
 Please refer to the risk discussions below for sensitivity analyses.
-The Plan is monitoring developments relating to COVID-19 and continuing to assess the ongoing impact on the Plan's investments.
+The Plan is monitoring developments relating to these events and continuing to assess the ongoing impact on the Plan's investments.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Plan is not known at this time.

-Due to the COVID-19 pandemic, financial markets experienced exceptional volatility in 2020.
-The Plan's exposures across all risk parameters including market, credit and liquidity, remained within all risk limits set by the Plan.
+Due to these events, financial markets have experienced exceptional volatility.
+The Plan's exposures across all risk parameters including market, credit, and liquidity, remain within all risk limits set by the Plan.

-- (a) Market risk: - (i) Interest rate risk:
+(a) Market risk:

+(i) Interest rate risk: